freedomofpress/securedrop-client/README.md

 alembic revision --autogenerate -m "describe your revision here"
 ```

+**NOTE.**  Schema migrations, data migrations, and tests [MUST] be self-contained.
+That is, their `upgrade()` and `downgrade()` methods and their tests [MUST NOT] rely, directly or indirectly, on other project code, such as `db.py`'s SQLAlchemy models or other helper classes and functions defined outside of the migration under test, because these utilities may change in Git over time.
+(The scaffolding of the `test_alembic.py` test suite [MAY] rely on such utilities, because it is versioned at the Git level, not the Alembic level.)
+See [#1500](https://github.com/freedomofpress/securedrop-client/issues/1500) for an example of why this guideline applies.

 ## AppArmor support

 An AppArmor profile is available for mandatory access control.
 When installing securedrop-client from a .deb package, the AppArmor profile will automatically be copied and enforced.
 Below are instructions to use the profile in non-production scenarios.